steve600/PrismMahAppsSample/README.md

 ![Main dialog](http://csharp-blog.de/wp-content/uploads/2015/09/PrismMahAppsSample_MainDialog.png)

 In my blog I've already written a couple of posts about the sample program (unfortunately all in German).
 Now I got some requests to translate these posts into english and for that I will use the WIKI.
-Altogether there are currently the following articles:
+Currently there are the following articles:

 [Part 1: Create solution (IN PROGRESS)] (https://github.com/steve600/PrismMahAppsSample/wiki/Part-1:-Create-Solution)